dagraham/tklr-dgraham/README.md

 # Tklr

+# _Last modified: {{LAST_MODIFIED}}_

 Short for "Task Lister", pronounced "Tickler".

-*Preliminary and incomplete version.* This notice will be removed when the code is ready for release.
+_Preliminary and incomplete version._ This notice will be removed when the code is ready for release.

-A task manager that adopts TaskWarrior's urgency approach to ranking tasks but supports the entry format, component jobs, datetime parsing and recurrence features of *etm*.
+A task manager that adopts TaskWarrior's urgency approach to ranking tasks but supports the entry format, component jobs, datetime parsing and recurrence features of _etm_.
 Requires: Python, SQLite3, DateUtil and Textual.

 ## Task attributes

-Generally the same format as *etm* for a task entry but without the beginning item type character: the name of the task, followed by a list of @ and & delineated attributes.
+Generally the same format as _etm_ for a task entry but without the beginning item type character: the name of the task, followed by a list of @ and & delineated attributes.
 The attributes are separated by spaces and include the following:

 - @b begin:timedelta requires @s (task status = postponed before @s - @b then available)
 - @c context:str (home, shop, work, ...) alternatives specified in config.